What is CFD trading?

 - CFD futures are often used for medium- to longer-term trades, as they enable you to speculate on the price that underlying asset will be on a specific date.
 We don’t charge overnight funding on CFD futures – making it a popular choice for those who plan to keep positions open longer than a day or two

 Know the costs when trading CFDs

 Most of the time, the cost to open a CFD position is covered in the spread: meaning that buy and sell prices will be adjusted to reflect the cost of making the trade.

-The exception to this is our share CFDs, which are not charged via the spread.
+The exception to this is our share and ETF CFDs, which are not charged via the spread.
 Instead, our buy and sell prices match the price of the underlying market and the charge for opening a share CFD position is commission-based.
-By using commission, the act of speculating on share prices with a CFD is closer to buying and selling shares in the market.
+By using commission, the act of taking a posiiton on share prices with a CFD is closer to buying and selling shares in the market.

-If you keep a daily CFD position open past the daily cut-off time (typically 10pm UK time, although this may vary for international markets), you’ll be charged an overnight funding charge.
-The overnight funding charge is calculated based on the total value of the position, and reflects the cost of the capital your provider has in effect lent you in order to open a leveraged trade.
+If you keep a daily CFD position open past the daily cut-off time at 9am AEDT (typically 10pm UK time, although this may vary for international markets), you’ll be charged an overnight funding charge.
+This is to cover the cost of maintaining your position over the longer term – as you’re trading on leverage.

 IG Academy - free CFD trading courses and resources

 Becoming a successful CFD trader takes skill, knowledge and practice.
 We offer everything you need to get there, with a wealth of free trading courses and webinars at IG Academy, as well as a free demo account, complete with $20,000 in virtual funds to help build your confidence.

 Develop your knowledge of CFD trading with us